themotionmachine/lbj22/index.markdown

 # LBJ Policy Research Workshop - Jan 20th, 2023
 ## A workshop designed for early-career researchers.

 This workshop will provide an opportunity for PhD students engaged in policy-relevant research to present their work in an interdisciplinary academic setting that explores how academia can develop and promote policy-relevant research to offer solutions to pressing policy problems.
-Participants will obtain feedback from faculty and graduate student discussants and have an opportunity to network with policy researchers across the state of Texas.
+Participants will obtain feedback from faculty and graduate student discussants and have an opportunity to network with policy researchers across the state of Texas

 # Workshop Agenda